adambard/learnxinyminutes-docs/c.html.markdown

 // For your own headers, use double quotes instead of angle brackets:
 //#include "my_header.h"

-// Declare function signatures in advance in a .h file, or at the top of
+// You must declare function signatures in advance in a .h file, or at the top
-// your .c file.
+// of your .c file, in order to call the functions from main(). void function_1();
-void function_1();
 int function_2(void);

 // Must declare a 'function prototype' before main() when functions occur after
 // your main() function.
+You may put the entire function above main, but
-int add_two_ints(int x1, int x2); // function prototype
+// this is not really standard practice. int add_two_ints(int x1, int x2); // function prototype

 // Your program's entry point is a function called